jesusdiazjess/hgbc.edu.ph/README.md

 # hgbc.edu.ph
 # Temporary Webpage Project Platform Tech

-Welcome to my Platform Technology final project repository!
+Welcome to my Integrative Programming + Technologies (formerly Platform Technology) finals project repository!
 This houses the code for my temporary webpage of HGBaquiran College, Inc. It features a responsive design, interactive elements, and a clean codebase (charot).
-FUSASISERVER
+FUSASIS
 Also, read our [FUSASIS - The Code of Conduct.md](https://github.com/jesusdiazjess/hgbc.edu.ph?tab=coc-ov-file)

 **Tech Stack:**